Author: Jadranka Bokan

 You will find here articles that were written by young journalists (kids).
 They write for their peers so you can expect vivid topics and interesting texts!
 They are grouped by categories: how we live, how we feel, what we like etc.

-7) Easy books published by Cornelsen are generally not that good as the above edition (Leo & Co.), published by Langenscheidt.
+Easy books published by Cornelsen are generally not that good as the above edition (Leo & Co.), published by Langenscheidt.
 However, I could recommend Die Überraschung.
-It is at the A2/B1 level and it is interesting because of its rich plot which is similar to soup operas, however, surprisingly, not that hollow.
+It’s at the A2/B1 level and it’s interesting because of its rich plot which is similar to soup operas, however, surprisingly, not that hollow.
 You can order your copy in the window at the bottom of this page.

-10) einfachebuecher.de which is a publishing house specialized for “easy” books.
+15) einfachebuecher.de which is a publishing house specialized for “easy” books.
 Those books are good for native speakers who have some reading problems or for foreign learners.
 They offer best-seller novels, short stories, detective stories, classics etc. that have been adjusted to different language levels (A2 – B1).
-Just scroll to the bottom of their home page and browse through the assortment.
+Order your book and enjoy!